joinpursuit/capstone/ideation/README.md

 - Primary: gathering of raw materials, such as agriculture, fishing, mining
 - Secondary: manufacturing, such as making microchips, steel, cars, laptops
 - Tertiary: service, such as teaching, nursing
-- Quaternary - intellectual and research and development, information-sharing, entertainment
+- Quaternary - intellectual and research and development, such as information-sharing, entertainment

 [A list of industries](https://www.ilo.org/global/industries-and-sectors/lang--en/index.htm)